What are Stevens–Johnson syndrome and toxic epidermal necrolysis?

 - It is more often seen with drugs with long half-lives compared to even a chemically similar related drug with a short half-life.
 A half-life of a medication is the time that half of the delivered dose remains circulating in the body.

-- The medications are usually systemic (taken by mouth or injection) but TEN has been reported after topical use.
+- The medications are usually systemic (taken by mouth or injection), but TEN has been reported after topical use.

 - No drug is implicated in about 20% of cases

 - SJS/TEN has rarely been associated with vaccination and infections such as mycoplasma and cytomegalovirus.
-Infections are generally associated mucosal involvement and less severe cutaneous disease than when drugs are the cause.
+Infections are generally associated with mucosal involvement and less severe cutaneous disease than when drugs are the cause.

-- Sulfonamides: cotrimoxizole;
+- Sulfonamides: cotrimoxazole